Program overview

 Featured Experiences

-The Bachelor of Engineering (Honours) in Electrical Engineering program offers several unique experiences to enhance student learning:
+The Bachelor of Engineering (Honours) in Electrical Engineering program offers several unique experiences that enhance learning and career readiness:

 • Direct-entry co-op program providing full-time, paid employment opportunities